Patashu/Baba-is-You-Pata-Redux-Mods/README.md

 **SLIP** - __Property__ Once per turn, objects standing on something SLIP will involuntarily move in the direction they're facing.
 If they did, voluntary movement (YOU, MOVE, COPY) is prevented that turn.

 **SLIDE** - __Property__ Whenever a unit steps onto something that is SLIDE, it immediately moves again in the same direction.
-EMPTY IS SLIDE works.
+EMPTY IS SLIDE works. (modified by very_slippery in !init.lua.)

 **ZOOM** - __Property__ Whenever a unit that is ZOOM moves, it continues moving in the same direction until prevented.

 **YEET** - __Verb__ Like SHIFTS, but it sends the target hurtling as far away as possible.
 Happens in the same take as SHIFT/SHIFTS.

 **LAUNCH** - __Property__ Whenever a unit steps onto something that is LAUNCH, it immediately moves again in the LAUNCH's direction.
 EMPTY IS LAUNCH works.
 (Technical notes: Unlike bab, it doesn't also have SHIFT's properties.
-If you step onto multiple LAUNCH things at once, the first one found determines the direction.)
+If you step onto multiple LAUNCH things at once, the first one found determines the direction. modified by very_slippery in !init.lua.)

 **HATES** - __Verb__ Conditional STOP.
 If x HATES y, y is STOP to x. x HATES LEVEL causes x to be unable to move. x HATES EMPTY causes x to be unable to enter empty tiles.
 Stronger than PHANTOM and similar rules.